-The symptoms of a bladder infection can be mimicked by a chronic bladder disorder called interstitial cystitis (IC), also known as painful bladder syndrome (PBS).
-As a matter of fact, more than two-thirds of all IC / PBS sufferers have a history of urinary tract infections.
+The symptoms of a urinary tract infection can be mimicked by a chronic bladder disorder called interstitial cystitis (IC for short), also known as painful bladder syndrome (PBS).
+As a matter of fact, more than two-thirds of all IC / PBS sufferers have a history of UTIs.

 Believed to be an autoimmune condition, interstitial cystitis / painful bladder syndrome may stay about the same or get worse with time.
-Some people may go into remission for extended periods.
+Some women may go into remission for extended periods.

 Unlike ordinary bladder infections, the cause or, rather, the causes of IC / PBS continue to baffle medical researchers.
-It is believed that interstitial cystitis may be the result of:
+It is believed that mysterious, chronic pelvic pain condition may be the result of:

-Several other disorders are associated with IC / PBS include:
+Several other disorders that are associated with IC / PBS include: